 Discussion

 This study demonstrated how multivariate generalised linear models (MGLMs) can be applied to otolith chemistry and otolith shape data to test for differences between groups of samples.
-We showed that distance-based analyses including PERMANOVA are not appropriate for our otolith chemistry data due to violations of the assumption of homogeneity of variance stemming from a non-linear mean variance relationship in the data.
+We showed that distance-based analyses including PERMANOVA are not appropriate for our otolith chemistry data due to violations of the assumption of homogeneity of variance stemming from a non-linear mean-variance relationship in the data.
 This mean-variance relationship can be directly modelled with MGLMs which we then use to show that Channa striata from three sites have clear differences in both otolith chemistry and shape.
 The MGLM method applied here to a simple test between three groups could be easily adapted and expanded to answer other ecological questions requiring more complex model frameworks as is currently done in the broader field of ecology.

 4.1 The MGLM method for otolith data